 On March 18, 1995, the PRC National People's Congress promulgated the Education Law of the PRC, or the Education Law.
 The Education Law stipulates that the government formulates plans for the development of education, establishes and operates schools and other types of educational institutions, and in principle, enterprises, institution, social organizations and individuals are encouraged to operate schools and other types of educational organizations.
 It is provided in the Education Law that no organization or individual may establish or operate a school or any other educational institution for commercial purposes.
 However, private schools may be operated for "reasonable returns" as described in more detail below.
-On December 27, 2015, the Standing Committee of the PRC National People's Congress, or the NPC Standing Committee, published the Decision on Amendment of the Education Law, which took effect on June 1, 2016.
+On December 27, 2015, the NPC Standing Committee, published the Decision on Amendment of the Education Law, which took effect on June 1, 2016.
 The NPC Standing Committee narrowed the provision prohibiting the establishment or operation of schools or other educational institutions for commercial purposes to only restricting a school or other educational institution founded with governmental funds or donated assets in the amended Education Law.